1951 Atlantic hurricane season: Hurricane Charlie

 The third tropical cyclone of the season developed on August 12 from a tropical wave, 930 mi east-southeast of Barbados.
 After a few days without further development, the system intensified into Tropical Storm Charlie on August 14, and subsequently crossed through the Lesser Antilles a day later with winds of 70 mi/h.
 Shortly after entering the Caribbean Sea, the storm intensified to hurricane status early on August 16.
 Passing south of Puerto Rico and Hispaniola, Charlie then underwent rapid deepening beginning late that day, its winds increasing 35 mi/h in 24 hours.
-As it neared the island of Jamaica early on August 18, Charlie became a major hurricane and shortly afterward struck just south of Kingston with winds of 125 mi/h—equivalent to a strong Category 3 hurricane on the Saffir-Simpson hurricane wind scale, making Charlie, along with Hurricane Gilbert in 1988, the strongest ever to hit the island.
+As it neared the island of Jamaica early on August 18, Charlie became a major hurricane and shortly afterward struck just south of Kingston with winds of 125 mi/h—equivalent to a strong Category 3 hurricane on the Saffir-Simpson hurricane wind scale, making Charlie, along with Hurricane Gilbert in 1988, the second strongest to hit the island until Hurricane Melissa in 2025.
 On the island, the hurricane dropped heavy rainfall up to 17 in.
 The combination of strong winds and the rains left around $50 million (1951 USD, $380 million 2005 USD) in crop and property damage.
-Across the country there were 152 deaths, 2,000 injuries, and 25,000 people left homeless; as a result, it was considered the worst disaster in the country in the 20th century until Hurricane Gilbert produced even costlier damage, though with fewer reported fatalities.
+Across the country there were 152 deaths, 2,000 injuries, and 25,000 people left homeless; as a result, it was considered the worst disaster in the country in the 20th century until Gilbert produced even costlier damage, though with fewer reported fatalities.